Teachers as learners

 by Louise Stoll, Jan McKay and David Kember, and M. Cochrane-Smith and S. Lytle

-Here are possible starting points for discussion, based on ideas from overviews of three recent articles that represent some current thinking about teacher learning.
-As you read the summaries, you could consider how these ideas might impact on school professional development programmes.
+This page summarises ideas from three classic articles about teacher learning.
+As you read, you could consider how these ideas might impact on school professional development programmes.

 The influences on teacher learning